PlagueHO/CosmosDB/docs/New-CosmosDbAuthorizationToken.md

 ## DESCRIPTION

-This cmdlet is used to create an Authorization Token to pass in the header of a Rest API request to an Azure CosmosDB.
+This cmdlet is used to create an Authorization Token to pass in the header of a Rest API request to an Azure Cosmos DB.
 The Authorization token that is generated must match the other parameters in the header of the request that is passed.